NET WORTH: $27.9 million, est.

 FUNDING AREAS: Education & Youth, Policy, Health, Environment

-OVERVIEW: James Kilts and his wife Sandra move their philanthropy through the Kilts Family Foundation, which gave around $1.2 million in a recently reported tax year.
+OVERVIEW: James Kilts and his wife Sandra conduct their philanthropy through the Kilts Family Foundation, which gave away around $1.2 million in a recently reported tax year.
 The foundation's grantmaking focuses on a handful of organizations.
-Kilts strongly supports his alma mater Knox College.
-Other big winners include Weill Cornell Medical College, where he's on the board of overseers.
+Kilts strongly supports his alma mater Knox College, as well as Weill Cornell Medical College, where he is on the board of overseers.

-EDUCATION & YOUTH: In 2001, Kilts and Sandra gave his undergraduate alma mater Knox College an $11 million gift.
+EDUCATION & YOUTH: In 2001, Kilts and Sandra gave their undergraduate alma mater Knox College an $11 million gift.
 The couple continue to support their school via their family foundation.
-They've also supported University of Chicago Booth School: UChicago is home to the James M. Kilts Center for Marketing at the Graduate School of Business.
-Kilts is on the board of Weill Cornell Medical College, which has also received strong support.
+They have also supported University of Chicago Booth School of business, and the university is also home to the James M. Kilts Center for Marketing at the Graduate School of Business.
+Kilts is on the board of Weill Cornell Medical College, which has also received steady support.

 Other grantees have included Lancaster Country Day School, Clemson University Foundation, George Mason University Foundation, and Foundation for Teaching Economics (FTE), whose mission is to "introduce young individuals, selected for their leadership potential, to an economic way of thinking about national and international issues, and to promote excellence in economic education by helping teachers of economics become more effective educators."

-LOOKING FORWARD: It's unclear how much money is waiting in the wings here, but expect the couple to stick with their established interest areas, largely tracking with board memberships and other personal connections.
+LOOKING FORWARD: Expect the couple to continue their established interest areas, largely tracking with board memberships and other personal connections.

 The Kilts Family Foundation